-Submissions of the Report of Suspected Honor System Infraction form are routed to the Director of Student Success or designee, who will initially conduct an exploratory review within two weeks of receiving the report to determine whether there is probable cause to believe the allegations are true.
-This will typically include notifying the accused student via email and meeting them, but may also include meetings with the person submitting the report and other individuals deemed appropriate.
+Submissions of the Report of Suspected Honor System Infraction form are routed to the Director of Student Success or designee, who will initially conduct an exploratory review within two weeks of receiving the report to determine whether there is probable cause to believe the allegations have merit.
+This will typically include notifying the accused student via email and meeting with them, but may also include meetings with the person submitting the report and other individuals deemed appropriate.
 The accused student will be contacted via email to schedule the initial meeting and will follow up with a telephone call if the student does not respond within 2 business days.
 The initial review/meeting will result in one of the following outcomes:

-- The Student Success Director/designee determines the alleged infraction clearly does not have merit and no further action is required.
-This will be communicated to the accused student and any other individual deemed appropriate (e.g. course instructor where suspected infraction occurred if appropriate). - The Student Success Director or designee determines that [fill in whatever the conclusion is based on given the standard of evidence above, e.g., "the allegation is supported by probable cause," etc.] and recommends a potential sanction in consultation with the Associate Dean of Student Success.
-The accused student then either: - Admits committing the suspected infraction and accepts the sanctions proposed by the Director, which be documented in the student's college record; or - Denies committing the infraction or does not accept the sanctions proposed, in which case the matter will be referred to the AIPC for a hearing.
+- The Director or designee determines the alleged infraction clearly does not have merit and no further action is required.
+This will be communicated to the accused student, the person who reported, and any other individual deemed appropriate (e.g. course instructor where suspected infraction occurred if appropriate). - The Director or designee determines that there is merit and submits to the AIPC for an Honor Council hearing.